|Hometown:||Loup City, Neb.|

 Junior Matt Jarzynka will look to battle for playing for the Husker defense in 2017.
 The Loup City, Neb., native has added depth at defensive end each of his first three seasons in the program, and will look to find a home in the new Huskers' 3-4 defensive scheme.

-Jarzynka has excelled off the field, being named to the Nebraska Scholar-Athlete Honor Roll each of his five semesters in Lincoln.
+Jarzynka has excelled off the field, being named to the Nebraska Scholar-Athlete Honor Roll each of his six semesters in Lincoln.

 Jarzynka added depth at defensive end, but did not appear in a game.